-Figure 5: A posteriori analysis of realized SRP for student M diabetes?)
+Figure 5: A posteriori analysis of realized SRP for student M

-$Q{1,1,3}$ : Which sequelae does diabetes entail?

-$Q{1,2}$ : What is the cause(s) of diabetes?
-(What factors influence the development of

-$Q{1,2,5}$ : What is the difference between type 1 and type 2?

-$Q{1251}$ : What other types of diabetes exist?

-$Q{1252}$ : Is diabetes hereditary?
+Q0: Why is diabetes a challenge for school and society?
+Q1: What is diabetes?
+Q1,1,3: Which sequelae does diabetes entail?
+Q {1,2} : What is the cause(s) of diabetes?
+(What factors influence the development of diabetes?)
+Q {1,2,5} : What is the difference between type 1 and type 2?
+Q 1251 : What other types of diabetes exist?
+Q1252: Is diabetes hereditary?
 How do genes predispose for diabetes?
 Q9: Is there a relationship between diabetes and obesity?

-Student M (Figure 5) is a representative of the third group and is the only one to consider hereditary aspects of diabetes ( $Q{1252}$ ).
+Student M (Figure 5) is a representative of the third group and is the only one to consider hereditary aspects of diabetes (Q{1252}).
 In fact, the genetic aspect of diabetes is used by Student M in answering most questions in the biology branch.
-However, $Q_9$ is not dealt with using genetics as a common mode of explanation of relationships between diabetes and obesity, but it is nevertheless pursued within the frame of school biology.
+However, Q_9 is not dealt with using genetics as a common mode of explanation of relationships between diabetes and obesity, but it is nevertheless pursued within the frame of school biology.
 Notice the contrast to Student D where mathematics was employed.